 (konishi) Translators: andrei introduction:

-Ugo-ugo lhuga was a programme for kids, now discontinued. it had a cutting edge quality to it that assured it became a legend among kids and adults who it. it often featured very surreal Sketches. some of the crazyness of the programme was immortalised in this pizzicato album, especially track, shiritori shimasho.
+Ugo-ugo lhuga was a programme for kids, now discontinued. it had a cutting quality to it that assured it became a legend among kids and adults who watched it. it often featured very surreal Sketches. some of the of the programme was immortalised in this pizzicato album, especially this track, shiritori shimasho.

-(editor's note: although theoretically for kids, the show's title is the "go-go-u ga--ru" pronounced backwards, a "go go girl" being slang for the kind of party-all-ni Oung lady so often about in p5 songs. this was a hint that the show was also aimed at the hip young party-goer returning home at the break of dawn, having just caught the first train out of O. the animated title sequence, indeed, featured a godzilla-size party girl rampaging through the streets, only to be felled by three young boy superheroes. signs of the show's hipness: ba Und posters such bands as big drill car, and others.)
+(editor's note: although theoretically for kids, the show's title is the "go-go-u ga--ru" pronounced backwards, a "go go girl" being slang for the kind of party-all-ni Oung lady so often sung about in p5 songs. this was a hint that the was also aimed at the hip young party-goer returning home at the break of dawn, having just caught the first train out of O. the animated title sequence, indeed, featured a godzilla-size party girl rampaging through the streets, only to be felled by young boy superheroes. other signs of the show's hipness: ba Und posters featuring such as big drill car, and others.)

-It was very difficult to translate this track because a lot of the humour and of the original just wouldn't work in english. after I had finished the translation and re-read it, I realised Ort of reminded me of the tea party with the mad hatter from in wonderland (and I certainly used much of it's language as a model for the translation, unconsciously) -- all those people pla This game in a completely subversive manner, going really about it, but acting as if everything had strict rules which should be properly observed. the dialogue is absurd, but everybody is Erious about what they are doing one they are not actually making any sense.
+It was very difficult to this track because a lot of the humour and irony of the original just wouldn't work in english. after I had finished the translation and re-read it, I realised Ort of reminded me of the tea party with the mad hatter from alice in wonderland (and I used much of it's language as a model for the translation, unconsciously) -- all those people pla This game in a completely subversive manner, going really about it, but acting as if everything had strict rules which should be properly observed. the dialogue is absurd, but everybody is Erious about what they are doing one forgets are not actually making any sense.

-Hope you it Maki: wa?
+Hope you it namae wa?

 M: wa?